K-rnivoro/Keymmodore-64/README.md

 As mentioned, every symbol have it's own key.
 In order to access those keys, the C= Key is used a FUNCTION or Modifier Key.
 So, for symbols in the upper part of the key (or "shifted") just press C= and the key with the symbol you want. .

 Regarding PETSCII graphics, the character set is identical to the C-64, despite having just one PETSCII for each key.
-Keymmodore-64 implements a cool feature, able to «merge» again those two PETSCII in a single key, with the same layout than the C-64.
+Keymmodore-64 implements a cool feature, able to «merge» again those two PETSCII graphics in a single key, with the same layout than the C-64.
 Therefore, you can access both in the usual way: The left side ones with the C= key, and the right side ones with any SHIFT key.
 This also works for the π symbol of the Up Arrow Key (↑).

 Joining both features, in the following diagram you can see in green the functions with C= key, and in yellow the function with any of the two SHIFT, which matches most of the layout of the C-64 keyboard.

 <img width="1024" height="284" alt="image" src="https://github.com/user-attachments/assets/ea104305-b933-44f2-ba22-5faf6afe4fc4" />

 Pressing C= and CONTROL keys switch back to PC Compatible Mode.
 However, pressing C= and F5 keys again, switch to PET Business Keyboard Compatible Mode as explained below.

+### A note about SDL2 Winvice:

+Due to some limitations of how SDL2 works (or mines as a programmer) some PETSCII graphics won't match the corresponding key in combination with SHIFT, particulary symbol keys: @/*/+/-/£.
+Therefore, GTK3 is preferred.

 ## Commodore PET Business Keyboard Compatible Mode.